rkuma183/wilsonmar.github.io/_posts/2016-03-01-javascript-in-loadrunner.md

 How do you know whether the correct screen was returned?

+PROTIP: After each user action, use script code to verify whether response from the server is what is expected (positive or negative).

 Add code to scan the stream after receipt to identify a string of text:

 {% highlight html %}